-The Aloha State is one of the most popular destinations for weddings, honeymoons and family getaways, you don’t have to travel with a posse to have an incredible time.
-Here are some helpful tips about what to do when you venture to Hawaii flying solo.
+The Aloha State is one of the most popular destinations for weddings, honeymoons and family getaways.
+But you don’t have to travel with a posse to have an incredible time.
+Here are some helpful tips when you take a trip to Hawaii on your own.

-Be extra safe: Even though part of the beauty of your vacation will be in those solitary moments where it is just you and nature, remember to have a healthy respect for the islands.
+Part of the beauty of your vacation will be in those solitary moments where it is just you and nature.
+But remember to have a healthy respect for the islands.
 Pay attention to the signs, weather reports and any warnings from residents.
 Even if you have a strong inclination to do something or go somewhere, be sure that someone knows where you are going.